Guide to Finding the Best Delay Spray for Men

 • Cocaine

 At some point before your first time spraying it on your penis, we always recommend that you test a tiny amount of any delay spray on a small portion of your arm or leg first to ensure it doesn’t cause any local skin irritation.
+Better to have a little redness or itchiness on your forearm than on your genitals.

 What is the best delay spray?

-Based on our testing and research, Promescent is the best value available right now.
+Based on our testing and research, Promescent is the best delay spray available right now.
 It offers the highest degree of efficacy with a low cost per use, albeit not the lowest.
 Our testers found that the bottle offered more sprays than advertised and was easy to carry around in pants or jacket pockets.

 In short, Promescent is more effective, more convenient, and longer-lasting than competing products, based on our testing.
 And because it uses lidocaine, Promescent is also less likely to cause any skin irritation.